macginitie/tock/boards/hail/README.md

       ...

-Tockloader has a several other useful features, such as `tockloader list` which collects all of the applications currently installed:
+Tockloader has several other useful features, such as `tockloader list` which collects all of the applications currently installed:

     $ tockloader list